-Name: Dean’s Beauty Salon and Barber shop
+Name: Dean’s Beauty Salon and Barber Shop

-Address: 215 NE Hancock St
+Address: 215 NE Hancock Street

 City: Portland